UAlberta Sports at a Glance

 More than just our sports teams

-The U of A’s love of sport stretches to the classroom as well: the renowned Faculty of Physical Education and Recreation was the first university faculty of physical education in the Commonwealth when it was established in 1964.
+The U of A’s love of sport stretches to the classroom as well: the renowned Faculty of Physical Education and Recreation was the first university faculty of its kind in the Commonwealth when it was established in 1964.
 The faculty is now widely considered a leader in the science of sport and coaching development.